thyroid health food

 2. Too much thyroid hormone triggered, causing symptoms

 * thyroid auto-immunity is what perpetuates the thyroid problem

 * auto-immune antibody tests offer an early-warning system for thyroid disease

 * auto-immune inflammation becomes its own separate problem causing other troubles.

 Hence why I always test for thyroid antibodies as well as thyroid hormones.

 This means testing for TPO and Tg antibodies as well as the doctor’s standard T4 and TSH hormone test.
 I also test for the active T3 hormones and some important thyroid nutrient markers.

 So again: in the early stages of thyroid disorder, antibodies can reveal that there is a problem, long before the thyroid hormones show it.

 1. The basic medical markers of only TSH and T4 are not sufficient, AND

 2. If we reduce auto-immune attack, we may reduce the severity of the thyroid problem

 But how do we reduce auto-immune attacks?
 Well, here are a few ideas.

 Here follows a brief and non-exhaustive list of ways to support thyroid health, by means of supporting healthy immunity:

 This is the least popular, but most crucial foundation.

-Gluten proteins can cause the body to attack its thyroid gland more viciously.
+Gluten proteins may cause the body to attack its thyroid gland more viciously.

 It is best avoided for three reasons: